Archive 4: 2020-2023

 October 16, 2020

 Aleric Heck is the founder of AdOutreach, a digital marketing agency that specializes in YouTube advertising.
 He is known for his expertise in helping coaches, consultants, and course creators effectively leverage YouTube ads to grow their businesses.
-Today, Aleric talks about the key components of a successful YouTube ad campaign, including the importance of crafting a compelling hook, providing valuable education, and seamlessly transitioning to a strong call-to-action.
+Today, Aleric discusses the key components of a successful YouTube ad campaign, including crafting a compelling hook, providing valuable education, and seamlessly transitioning to a strong call to action.

 751: GroupX: Facebook Group Growth Secrets with David Calafiore